aws/aws-nitro-enclaves-with-k8s/README.md

 To get some help for the tool, type:
 ```
-nectl --help
+enclavectl --help
 ```

-The default settings for **nectl** are stored in **settings.json**.
+The default settings for **enclavectl** are stored in **settings.json**.
 The content of this file is shown below.
 You can change the AWS region, the instance type of the cluster nodes, **Kubernetes** version, cluster name, cluster node group name, the maximum numbers of CPU cores that enclave can use and the node-level memory limit for enclave if wanted.
 ```
 {
   "region" : "eu-central-1",
   "instance_type" : "m5.2xlarge",
   "eks_cluster_name" : "eks-ne-cluster",
   "eks_worker_node_name" : "eks-ne-nodegroup",
+  "eks_worker_node_capacity" : "1",
   "k8s_version" : "1.22",
   "node_enclave_cpu_limit": 2,
   "node_enclave_memory_limit_mib": 768